Erd\H{o}s-P\'osa property of chordless cycles and its applications: Introduction

 In this paper, we study the Erd\H{o}s-P\'osa property for cycles of length at least $4$ under the induced subgraph relation.
 An induced cycle of length at least $4$ in a graph $G$ is called a \emph{hole} or a \emph{chordless cycle}.
 Considering the extensive study on the topic, it is somewhat surprising that whether the Erd\H{o}s-P\'osa property holds for cycles of length at least $4$ under the induced subgraph relation has been left open till now.
 This question was explicitly asked by Jansen and Pilipczuk~\cite{JansenP17} in their study of the \textsc{Chordal Vertex Deletion} problem, and was also asked by Raymond and Thilikos~\cite{RaymondT16} in their survey.
 We answer this question positively.

-\begin{THM} There exist a constant $c$ and a polynomial-time algorithm which, given a graph $G$ and a positive integer $k$, finds either $k+1$ vertex-disjoint holes or a vertex set of size at most $ck^2\log k$ hitting every hole of $G$. \end{THM}
+\begin{THM} There exist constants $c_1, c_2$ and a polynomial-time algorithm which, given a graph $G$ and a positive integer $k$, finds either $k+1$ vertex-disjoint holes or a vertex set of size at most $c_1k^2\log k + c_2$ hitting every hole of $G$. \end{THM}

 One might ask whether Theorem~\ref{thm:main} can be extended to the class of cycles of length at least $\ell$ for fixed $\ell\ge 5$.
 We present a complementary result that for every fixed $\ell\ge 5$, the class of cycles of length at least $\ell$ does not satisfy the Erd\H{o}s-P\'osa property under the induced subgraph relation.